rol2005hun/Sanovise/README.md

 - 🤖 Processing of medical records using AI
 - 🏥 AI-based health consultation
 - 💾 JSON data saving: export/import

 ---

-## 💡 Ideas

-- [ ] 🔄 Automatic app updates when new code changes are deployed
-- [x] 🗺️ Google Maps integration for the contact section on the landing page
-- [ ] 📰 News section on the homepage of the landing page
-- [ ] 📖 More detailed and interactive "About Us" page
-- [ ] ✅ Real-time form validation
-- [ ] 🎨 Theme and language selection options in the settings
-- [ ] 💬 Implementing a chat-based consultation feature
-- [ ] 🚀 Building a brand identity around "Dr. Sanovise"

----